- What is the difference between a Certificate and a Concentration?

 Question: How long does it take to complete the Rhetorical Leadership Certificate?

-A: It is possible to complete the Graduate Certificate in Rhetorical Leadership in two years.
+A: It is possible to complete the Graduate Certificate in Rhetorical Leadership in two years, if the right combination of required classes is offered in that time frame.
+Due to other curricular demands on the RL faculty’s time, however, sometimes the required classes for the program may be scheduled so that they are spread across a three-year cycle.
 There is a time limit of three years from initial enrollment for completion of the certificate program.
 If one is pursuing the Rhetorical Leadership program in conjunction with another graduate degree, one has the same time limit to complete the program as one has to complete that degree.

 Question: I already have completed some graduate-level coursework at another school.
 Can I transfer credits?